m-ashry-eg/SAA-C03/notes/README.md

     - **Standby Replica**: A standby replica of the primary database is created in a different Availability Zone.
 This replica is an exact copy of the primary database.

+  - ### RDS Read Replica

+    - **What is**: An Amazon RDS Read Replica is a copy of a source database that is asynchronously updated in near real-time.
+The purpose of a read replica is to offload read traffic from the primary database, which can improve the overall performance and scalability.

+    - **Read-Only**: Read replicas are read-only-instances.
+This means you can use the for SELECT queries but cannot perform any write operations (INSERT, UPDATE, DELETE) on them.

+    - **Asynchronous Replication**: Read replicas use asynchronous replication, which means that changes made to the primary database are propagated to the replica with a small delay (lag).

+    - **High Availability**: Read replicas can also be used to improve high availability.
+If the primary database experiences a failure, you can promote one of the read replicas to become the new primary database.

+    - **Different Availability Zones or Regions**: Read replicas can be created in the same AWS region as the primary database or in a different region.
+This provides additional fault tolerance and disaster recovery options.

+    - **Read Replicas from Read Replicas**: It is possible to create read replicas from existing read replicas in Amazon RDS.
+    This is known as creating a “multi-tier-replication”.
+The read replica you create from an existing read replica will have additional replication lag compared to the original source database.
+This means there may be a delay in data replication.

+    - **Example**: An Application Load Balancer (ALB) is a sophisticated traffic distributor provided by Amazon Web Services (AWS).
+    Operating at the application layer, it intelligently routes incoming requests based on their content, such as URTs, cookies, and headers.
+When it comes to database management, ALBs play a pivotal role.
+Integrating ALBs with read replicas allows for an even more refined approach.
+It grants you the ability to present a unified, unique DNS name to your applications.
+This is paramount for seamless database access.
+Instead of managing individual DNS names for each read replica, you offer a singular entry point.
+The ALB, with its content-based routing capabilities, efficiently distributes read traffic to the replicas, ensuring load is balanced and response times are optimized.

   - ### RDS Automatic Backups

     - **Frequency**: RDS takes automated backups of your database instance daily during a user-defined 8-hours window.
 The default window is